JoshuaIszatt/phunky/README.md

 ```

 ## Citation:
-There is a CITATION file in this repository (.CFF), however Phanta may also be cited like so:
+There is a CITATION file in this repository (.CFF), however Phunky may also be cited like so:
 ```
 Iszatt, Joshua James.
 (2024).
 PHUNKY long read assembly pipeline (Version v0.3) [Computer software].
 Zenodo. https://doi.org/10.5281/zenodo.13981020
 ```